-- (i) (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment. - (B) The Company has maintained proper records showing full particulars of Intangible Assets. - (b) The Company has a program of physical verification of Property, Plant and Equipment to cover all the items in a phased manner over a period of three years, which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
-Pursuant to the program, certain Property, Plant and Equipment were due for verification during the year and were physically verified by the management during the year.
-No material discrepancies were noticed on such verification. - (c) The title deeds of all the immovable properties (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of lessee), disclosed in the Ind AS financial statements are held in the name of the Company. - (d) The Company has not revalued its Property, Plant and Equipment and Intangible Assets during the year.
-Accordingly, reporting under clause (i)(d) of paragraph 3 of the Order is not applicable. - (e) No proceedings have been initiated or are pending against the Company as at March 31, 2024 for holding any benami property under the Prohibition of Benami Property Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - (ii) (a) The management has conducted physical verification of inventory at reasonable intervals during the year, except for goods-in-transit and stocks lying with third parties.
-In our opinion, the coverage and procedure of such verification by the management is appropriate. - (b) The Company has not obtained any sanctioned working capital limit during the year, from banks and/or financial institutions, on the basis of security of current assets.
+- (i) (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment. - (B) The Company has maintained proper records showing full particulars of Intangible Assets. - (b) The Company has a program of physical verification of Property, Plant and Equipment to cover all the items in a phased manner over a period of three years, which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets. - (c) The title deeds of all the immovable properties (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of lessee), disclosed in the Ind AS financial statements are held in the name of the Company. - (d) The Company has not revalued its Property, Plant and Equipment and Intangible Assets during the year.
+Accordingly, reporting under clause (i)(d) of paragraph 3 of the Order is not applicable. - (e) No proceedings have been initiated or are pending against the Company as at March 31, 2025, for holding any benami property under the Prohibition of Benami Property Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - (ii) (a) The management has conducted physical verification of inventory at reasonable intervals during the year, except for goods-in-transit and stocks lying with third parties.
+In our opinion, the coverage and procedure of such verification by the management is appropriate. - (b) The Company has not obtained sanctioned working capital limit during the year, from banks and/or financial institutions, on the basis of security of current assets.
 Therefore, reporting under clause (ii)(b) of paragraph 3 of the Order is not applicable. - (iii) (a) During the year, the Company has not provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured to companies, firms, Limited Liability Partnerships or any other parties.
-Hence sub-clauses (a),(c),(d),(e) and (f) and relevant provisions of sub-clause (iii) of paragraph 3 of the Order are not applicable. - (b) The Company made investments in Mutual Funds during the year.
+Hence sub-clauses (a),(c),(d),(e) and (f) and relevant provisions of sub-clause (iii) of paragraph 3 of the Order are not applicable. - (b) The Company made investments in Mutual Funds & AIF during the year.
 The terms and conditions of these investments are not prejudicial to the company's interests. - (iv) The Company has not granted any loans or provided any guarantees or security to the parties covered under section 185 of the Act.
 Hence the provisions of section 185 of the Act is not applicable on the Company.
-Further, the Company has complied with the provisions of section 186 of the Act in respect of the investments made. - (v) In our opinion, the Company has not accepted any deposits or amounts which are deemed to be deposits.
+Further, the Company has complied with the provisions of section '186 of the Act in respect of the investments made. - (v) In our opinion, the Company has not accepted any deposits or amounts which are deemed to be deposits.
 Accordingly, reporting under clause (v) of paragraph 3 of the Order is not applicable. - (vi) The maintenance of cost records has been specified by the Central Government under sub-section (1) of section 148 of the Act and rules thereunder.
 We have broadly reviewed such records and are of the opinion that, prima facie, the prescribed accounts and records have been made and maintained.
-We have, however, not made a detailed examination of the cost records with a view to determine whether they are accurate or complete. - (vii) (a) The Company is regular in depositing with the appropriate authorities, undisputed statutory dues including Goods and Services tax (GST), provident fund, employees' state insurance, income-tax, sales-tax, service tax, duty of customs, duty of excise, value added tax, cess and any other material statutory dues applicable to it, in all cases during the year.
+We have, however, not made a detailed examination of the cost records with a view to determine whether they are accurate or complete.

+(vii) (a) The Company is regular in depositing with the appropriate authorities, undisputed statutory dues including Goods and Services tax (GST), provident fund, employees' state insurance, income-tax, sales-tax, service tax, duty of customs, duty of excise, value added tax, cess and any other material statutory dues applicable to it, in all cases during the year.